Exploring the Philosophy and Spirituality of Capoeira

 Well, there is no one philosophy.

-Beyond that, some of the art’s underlying principles are understanding the complexities of human interaction, the importance of being ready for anything, the value of cleverness, and the strength of indirect resistance.
-These fundamentals are useful not only in capoeira, but also in day-to-day life.
+Beyond that, the art of Capoeira encompasses a rich tapestry of principles that delve deep into the complexities of human interaction.
+It emphasizes the importance of being prepared for the unexpected, valuing cleverness, and embracing the strength of indirect resistance.
+These fundamental principles not only enrich the practice of Capoeira but also offer valuable insights for navigating the challenges of day-to-day life.

 However, there are many other terms with more significance, that are more difficult to define.